badlandz/RoxieOS/docs/BAUX-Core-Components-Debugging.md

 # BAUX Core Components: Theoretical Debugging Guide

+This debugging guide supports the core vision by ensuring reliable Neovim, tmux, and keymap components for consistent IDE access on any system.

 ## Overview
 This document provides theoretical debugging approaches for BAUX's core components: Neovim, Tmux, and Keymap.
 Based on research of common issues, implementation patterns, and troubleshooting techniques.